IMF calls for Greece debt relief ahead of bailout vote

 “I’ve taken the decision, this is a tough third bailout and I will not vote for it,” Despoina Charalambidou, a deputy parliament speaker and Syriza lawmaker, told Vima FM radio.

 “Why should I resign?
-I was elected on the basis of a certain manifesto, the Syriza programme, which support these positions.
+I was elected on the basis of a certain manifesto, the Syriza program, which support these positions.
 I‘m not giving up my seat.”

 Another obstacle could be parliamentary speaker Zoe Constantopoulou, who is key to the logistics of the vote and has been one of the creditors’ most ferocious critics.
 Tsipras could try to force her out through a no-confidence vote but that would eat up precious time and political capital for the reform bills.